 - Ethics Statement- All student participants must comply with the Fair’s Ethics Statement

 - A Research Plan and other forms as specified by the International Science and Engineering Fair, ISEF, is required for all projects.
 The Connecticut Science Fair Research Plan must be submitted to the fair’s scientific review committee with your registration form.
-Projects involving life science research and hazardous procedures, require approval prior to the start of research.
+Projects involving life science research and hazardous procedures, require approval from the scientific review committee prior to the start of research.

 - High school students may compete in only one ISEF affiliated fair, except when proceeding to a state fair from an affiliated regional fair as a finalist.

-- Projects involving firearms including BB and pellet guns that require handling of weapons by students are not allowed at the Connecticut Science & Engineering Fair.
+- Projects involving firearms, including BB and pellet guns, are not allowed at the Connecticut Science & Engineering Fair.

-- See the current fair year student guide for all rules and regulations.
+- See the current fair year Student Guide and other documents for all rules and regulations.

 At The Connecticut Science & Engineering Fair